|Check out our resources for children of all ages!|

 - Arlington County Child Supervision Guidelines represent the minimal acceptable standards for the supervision of children.

 - Start with a book has great ideas to keep your kids reading and exploring all week long.

 Resources for families with children with special needs

-- The ARC of Northern Virginia offers a ton of resources and workshops for families with children with special needs.
+- The ARC of Northern Virginia offers many resources and workshops for families of children with special needs.
 Learn more at ARC of NOVA.

 Attention parents of 10-16 year-olds!

-- Are you interested in learning more about what makes your tween or teen tick?
-Would you like the opportunity to interact with other parents who have some of the same challenges and questions as you do?
-Check out Parenthetical by the University of Wisconsin for parents of children between 10-16.
+- Want to learn more about what makes your tween or teen tick?
+Would you like the opportunity to interact with other parents who have the same challenges and questions as you do?
+Check out Parenthetical by the University of Wisconsin for parents of children 10-16.
 It’s a parenting site, blog and social network in one.
 Gain new insights as you connect with other parents.

 - Do you know that there is website by teens for teens in Arlington?
 Lots of great resources, things to do, blogs, and information.
-Visit www.arlingtonteens.com
+Visit Arlingtonteens.com

 Getting an “A” for effort!